Configure the Alloy Self-Service Assistant bot in Teams

 Add the bot for yourself to be able to start the configuration process.

-Configure the bot in a private conversation with the bot.
+Configure the bot in a Teams chat conversation in a private conversation with the bot.

 You will configure the Alloy Self-Service Assistant bot in a one-to-one conversation with the bot, so first you need to add the bot to your Teams application.